Florida Medicaid Long Term Care Eligibility for 2023

 2. Age/Disability – the applicant must be age 65 or older or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

-- A personal needs allowance of $35/month is not factored into the total countable income.
+- A personal needs allowance of $130/month is not factored into the total countable income.

-- Florida is an “income first” state, meaning the state limits the right to petition for an increased community spouse resource amount (CSRA) to couples whose combined income fails to meet the community spouse’s income needs.
-Basically, this means a community spouse can petition for an increased CSRA where there’s an income gap only after factoring in the nursing home spouse’s income first.
+- Florida is an “income first” state, which is described above, but also means the state can limit the right to petition for an increased community spouse resource amount (CSRA).
+Basically, this means a community spouse must petition for an increased CSRA where there’s an income gap only after factoring in the nursing home spouse’s income first.
+Increased income will not automatically be granted.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.

-Exempt Assets for an applicant in Florida include:
+Exempt Assets for an applicant in Florida include in 2023:

 i. $2,000 or less in cash/non-exempt assets if single.
 If married and both spouses require nursing level care the resource limit is raised to $3,000.